Calcium (Ca) and Magnesium (Mg) are often applied to the garden together, as CalMag.

 Disclaimer: This post may contain affiliate links.
 Refer to the privacy policy for more information.

-Garden Uses for Organic CalMag
+Garden Uses for CalMag

 Once you've got your CalMag mixed, it can be sprinkled on top of beds and planters as an amendment.
 It can also be worked into the top few inches of soil (through raking or tilther).